Frequently Asked Questions (FAQ)

 2) Use one of the Other documents slots to add the updated/corrected document.

 3) If you have used all of your Other document slots, you will need to send the updated/corrected document as an attachment to email@example.com.
-Make sure to include your USC ID in the email.
+Make sure to include your name and USC ID in the email.
 (Note: This is the number that was emailed to you after you submitted the application.
 It is not the CAS ID.)

 1) Go to the Graduate Admission Submit a Question page.